ethersphere/bee-docs/docs/working-with-bee/configuration.md

 _default_: false

-Enable permission check on the http APIs
+Enable permission check on the http APIs.

+You should also specify admin password using the `--admin-password` option.

 #### --resync